DanielTakeshi/rl_algorithms/Paper-Summaries/Principled_Option_Learning_in_Markov_Decision_Processes.md

 "high-level controller" has to choose one of the two prior options to execute.

-It can execute that prior option, but the results should be bad (at least in the beginning) so it can also use a learned option, indicated by \pi_\theta.
+It can execute that prior option, but the results should be bad (at least in the beginning) so it can also use an "optimal" policy, indicated by \pi_\theta.

 ## Experiments